Tiger Woods apologizes after handing Justin Thomas a tampon at the Genesis Invitational - KTVZ

 Following Friday’s second round at the Riviera Country Club in Pacific Palisades, California, Woods said he didn’t mean to offend anyone.

+Woods handed Thomas a tampon after outdriving his playing partner on the ninth hole.
+Thomas immediately discarded the tampon before the two men laughed and hugged as they walked off the tee.

+Some on social media said the incident had sexist overtones, while England women’s soccer manager Sarina Wiegman told reporters Saturday: “It is very inappropriate, and I think he has realized that.”

-“If tiger spent three months a year bleeding and coping with period pain, they’d make a whole-ass documentary about how champions overcome insurmountable obstacles,” Alex McDaniel, managing editor of USA Today’s For The Win, tweeted on Friday morning.
+“If tiger spent three months a year bleeding and coping with period pain, they’d make a whole-ass documentary about how champions overcome insurmountable obstacles,” Alex McDaniel, managing editor of USA Today’s For The Win, tweeted on Friday.

-Woods is in danger of missing the cut at the tournament, after finishing his second round at one-over-par.
-The projected cut line is currently even-par, according to pgatour.com, but ESPN’s broadcast said the cut line is expected to move to one-over as the afternoon progresses.

 After suffering serious leg injuries in a car accident two years ago, Woods has made sporadic competitive appearances as he battles with a grueling recovery process.